-When people tell me they’re thinking about writing a book – or they’ve put their project aside and aren’t making progress – I tell them two things.
+When people tell me they’re thinking about writing a book, starting a business or launching a project – and they’re procrastinating – I tell them two things.

-First, “Writing is a roller coaster.
+First, “Creativity is a roller coaster.
 It has its ups and downs.
-If you expect and embrace that instead of fight it, you will finish your project and get it out in the world where it can make a positive difference for others and a prosperous living for you.
+If you embrace that instead of fight it, you will finish your project and get it out in the world where it can make a positive difference for others and a prosperous living for you.

-Second, “Books in your head help no one.”
+Second, “Ideas and dreams in your head help no one.”

 Have you ever thought of it that way?
-If you have experience, expertise, stories and epiphanies that would benefit others; it’s almost selfish to keep them to yourself.
+If you have experience, expertise and business ideas that would benefit others; it’s almost selfish to keep them to yourself.

 Yet, many people start with the best of intentions and then life intervenes.
 They get distracted, busy, overwhelmed, tired.
 They put their creative project aside to deal with other priorities – and never get back to it.
 That’s a path to regrets.